 There is divergent jurisprudence and doctrine concerning the question whether arbitral tribunals have a duty to investigate or address indicia of corruption that may affect the parties’ claims.
 Some tribunals constituted under the aegis of the ICC have held that arbitrators are only under a duty to decide corruption-related issues in the event that one or more parties expressly requests that the arbitrators do so.
 These tribunals generally have reasoned that a tribunal’s duty to adjudicate an issue ordinarily arises only where the parties have requested that the tribunal resolve the issue.
 Other tribunals and commentators have queried whether the appearance of especially grave suspicions or facts – such as indicia of corruption – may call for a different interpretation of the scope of arbitrators’ duties.

-To be sure, risks exist in adopting either approach.
-And in both cases these risks relate to the validity of the arbitral award.
+To be sure, risks exist in adopting either approach, including risks that relate to the validity of the arbitral award.
 While awards have been set aside for arbitrators’ ultra petita decisions following sua sponte orders, arbitrators’ failure to investigate potential corruption issues might also result in annulment on public policy grounds.
-Arbitrators will have to balance these perils when deciding how to address indicia of corruption; and counsel should also consider the risks involved in requesting that tribunals address corruption issues or opposing tribunals’ sua sponte consideration of such issues.
+Arbitrators will have to balance these perils when deciding how to address indicia of corruption; counsel should also consider the risks involved in requesting that tribunals address corruption issues or opposing tribunals’ sua sponte consideration of such issues.

 Much like fraud and other similar acts, corruption is often difficult to prove.
 Accordingly, the standard and burden of proof that tribunals adopt in assessing corruption allegations may be outcome dispositive.
 It is therefore particularly important that parties pay due heed to the question of which law governs the standard and burden of proving corruption.
 There is conflicting case law in this regard.
 On the one hand, some arbitral tribunals have looked to the lex arbitri to answer such questions on the grounds that they are evidentiary issues.
 On the other hand, some tribunals apply the substantive governing law to questions relating to the standard and burden of proof for corruption allegations.
 And still other tribunals have opted to rely on international law standards to supply the rules regarding the standard and burden of proof for corruption allegations.
 To date, there is no predominant view on the matter, internationally or in Latin America, and the question therefore remains open and subject to debate.
 Arguably, it is preferable for tribunals to have the flexibility to decide on a case-by-case basis what the governing law must be, given the differing rules that may apply in different jurisdictions and the many forms that corruption may take.